amitshekhariitbhu/Fast-Android-Networking/README.md

 ## Using Android Networking in your application

-As of now the library is under development so we have not open it use through gradle anyway you can it as a library in android project after downloading it.
+As of now the library is under development so we have not open it to use through gradle anyway you can add it as a library in android project after downloading it.

 After importing it as a library add this in your build.gradle
 ```
 compile project(':android-networking')
 ```
-and add this in settings.gradle
+and add this in your settings.gradle
 ```
 include ':android-networking'
 ```
-Then in your application class, initialize it in our onCreate Method :
+Then initialize it in onCreate() Method of application class, :
 ```
 AndroidNetworking.initialize(getApplicationContext());
 ```